Version 1 (custom machined, estimated cost $1500)

 (1) Optical Rail 146-0390

 Current prices and detailed descriptions of the components are given on those websites.
-Below are three jpegs showing the headrest and optical rail (lefthand image), a closeup of the optics for achieving dichoptic stimulation (middle image) and the entire set-up with the optical components mounted on the rail (righthand image).
-The positions of the mirrors can be adjusted to achieve stable alignment of the two half-images; ad justments are made using small, precision screws that change the angles of the mirror mounts.
+Below are three jpegs showing: the optical rail attached to the chin/head rest (left hand image), a closeup of the optics for achieving dichoptic stimulation (middle image) and the entire set-up with the optical components mounted on the rail (righthand image).
+The positions of the mirrors can be adjusted to achieve stable alignment of the two half-images; adjustments are made using small, precision screws that change the angles of the mirror mounts.
+The positions of the headrest, the optical rail and the chinrest can be adjusted independently on the two support posts that, themselves, clamp to a table.